-§6.4.2 Challenge of Exemption
+§6.4.3 Challenge of Exemption

-All exemptions listed in §6.4.1 shall be under the jurisdiction of the Commission or any agent so designated by the Commission.
+All exemptions listed in §6.4.1 and §6.4.2 shall be under the jurisdiction of the Commission or any agent so designated by the Commission.
 Any individual serving in this capacity has the authority and responsibility of stopping questionable projects and referring them to the Commission.

-§6.4.3 Inland Wetland Approval
+§6.4.4 Inland Wetland Approval

-If any excavation, removal or fill of gravel, topsoil, clay, sand, stone, loam, dirt or any other earth material is proposed on or from any parcel of land and is shown to be subject to regulation in accordance with Monroe Inland Wetland Regulations, the necessary approvals and/or permits must be obtained from the governing wetland authority pursuant to Title 22a of the Connecticut General Statutes, 1958 Revision (current revision), prior to application.
-This requirement shall also pertain to the exemptions specified in §6.4.1 above.
+If any excavation, removal or fill of gravel, topsoil, clay, sand, stone, loam, dirt or any other earth material is proposed on or from any parcel of land and is shown to be subject to regulation in accordance with Monroe Inland Wetland Regulations, the necessary approvals and/or permits must be obtained from the governing wetland authority pursuant to Title 22a of the Connecticut General Statutes, 1958 Revision (current revision), prior to Planning and Zoning Commission Approval.
+This requirement shall also pertain to the exemptions specified in §6.4.1 and §6.4.2 above.

-§6.4.4 Excavation/Filling Permit Application Procedure
+§6.4.5 Excavation/Filling Permit Application Procedure

-Application for a permit to excavate or remove any of said earth materials shall be made to the Commission by the property owner or his authorized agent on forms provided by the Commission.
-The application shall be accompanied by a fee and by a plan of operation prepared by a Connecticut licensed land surveyor and/or professional engineer, which plan of operation shall include the following maps, plans and specifications, except as may be waived consistent with the standards and procedures as set forth in §7.3.2 of these Regulations:
+Application for a permit to excavate or fill any earth materials shall be made to the Commission by the property owner or his authorized agent on forms provided by the Commission.
+Applications for permits to fill shall be accompanied by copies of any necessary State permits required pursuant to Public Act 72-155, as may be amended.
+Such application shall be accompanied by a fee, a narrative of compliance with guidelines specified in §6.4.9 and by a plan of operation prepared by a Connecticut licensed land surveyor and/or professional engineer, which plan of operation shall include the following maps, plans and specifications: